sqitchers/homebrew-sqitch/README.md

     brew install sqitch_vertica
     ORACLE_HOME=/oracle/instantclient_11_2 brew install sqitch_oracle

+If you already have a MySQL or PostgreSQL server installed from outside of Homebrew, you can prevent them from being installed by Homebrew, but still get the necessary libraries to connect to them, like so:

+    brew install sqitch_pg --without-postgresql
+    brew install sqitch_mysql --without-mysql

 Interested in hacking on Sqitch?
 Of course you should [fork it](https://github.com/theory/sqitch/fork), and then install the dependencies for maintaining Sqitch: